 4. Continued Education

 Clinicians never stop learning as they practice and that should be true when it comes to documentation as well.
-Regular emails with tips and ideas for improvement helps keep clinicians up to date on best practices and increase documentation compliance.
+Regular emails with tips and ideas for improvement help keep clinicians up to date on best practices and increase documentation compliance.

 Clear and concise medical record documentation is critical to providing patients with quality care, ensuring accurate and timely payment for the services furnished, mitigating malpractice risks, and helping healthcare providers evaluate and plan the patient’s treatment and maintain the continuum of care.